CWO-Stanley/CWO-Chameleon/README.md

 - edit classes/Config.php with your IRC credentials, webircgateway and jitsi-meet server
 - edit register.php with the anope xmlrpc URL for registration to work properly (same with chanregister.php)
 - Look for recaptcha in register.php and fill in the needs

+# Support for subdomain control

+This version of chameleon has a support for subdomains for every channel created in this panel.
+For this a reversed proxy of nginx has been installed.

+No support will be given for this setup.

+# Chameleon defaults

+Chameleon will be installed as a default with a lot of references to Chatterworld IRC network.
+Some files needs to be adjusted to your own suites to your network, SEO preconfigured will point to Chattersworld.
+Be carefull while adjusting the files.